How the Conventional 97% LTV Mortgage Program Works

 Living up to its name, the maximum loan-to-value (LTV) ratio for the first mortgage according to program guidelines is 97%.
 This means that for a property valued at $100,000, the maximum first mortgage loan amount is $97,000 ($100,000 (property value) * 97% (LTV ratio) = $97,000 maximum first mortgage amount).

-The Fannie Mae 97% LTV / 3% Down Payment Program only applies to conforming loan amounts ($453,100 or below for a single unit property in most counties) which limits the size of mortgage you can obtain.
+The program only applies to conforming loan amounts ($453,100 or below for a single unit property in most counties) which limits the size of mortgage you can obtain.

-The Fannie Mae 97% LTV / 3% Down Payment Program applies to both home purchase mortgages as well as refinancings.
-You can use the 97% LTV program to refinance your mortgage which helps borrowers who have limited equity in their homes refinance into a new, potentially more affordable mortgage.
-Fannie Mae’s 97% LTV refinance program only applies to existing loans that are owned by Fannie Mae.
+The conventional 97% LTV Program applies to both home purchase mortgages as well as refinances.
+You can use the program to refinance your mortgage which helps borrowers who have limited equity in their homes refinance into a new, potentially more affordable mortgage.
+The program only applies to existing loans that are owned by Fannie Mae.
 In certain situations, the program allows the borrower to take a limited amount of cash out when refinancing.
 Fannie Mae also offers the HARP 2.0 Program for borrowers who are underwater on their mortgages.
 You can use Fannie Mae's loan look-up tool to determine if your mortgage is owned or guaranteed by Fannie Mae.

-The Fannie Mae 97% LTV / 3% Down Payment Program only applies to single-unit, owner-occupied principal residences.
+The 97% LTV Program only applies to single-unit, owner-occupied principal residences.
 Second, vacation and manufactured homes as well as multi-unit and non-owner occupied properties are not allowed under program guidelines.